a plane in the air planning advice

 Searching for flexible accommodation is one thing to do if traveling to Ireland in 2021.
 Photo: Prykhodov for Getty Images Pro

-It is wise to keep an eye on special airfare deals or vacation packages that might be cheaper at different times of the year.
+It is always wise to keep an eye on special airfare deals or vacation packages that might be cheaper at different times of the year.

 Put an app like Hopper or Google Flights on your mobile phone and monitor the deals from there.
 If you want to save $25 on a hotel stay that you book with Hopper, be sure to use this special Ireland on a Budget referral code.